 Letter of nomination and books should be received by Institute Headquarters at the below address no later than March 17, 2014.

 Questions about the Book Award may be directed to Deanna Baker, Membership and Societies Administrator, at the above address.

-2014 Wiseman Book Award Winner: Mycenaean Greece, Mediterranean Commerce, and the Formation of Identity by Bryan Burns
+2014 Wiseman Book Award: Mycenaean Greece, Mediterranean Commerce, and the Formation of Identity by Bryan Burns